 Since its launch in 2005, YouTube has dominated the video-sharing space, with over two billion monthly users and an expanding community of creators with large viewership and followers.
 However, in 2017, TikTok entered the fray.
 With over a billion users already, they’re gradually asserting their dominance in the social media space.

 With such an incredible growth rate, you might wonder.
 Is TikTok giving YouTube a run for its money?
 Which platform is better for businesses and viewers in 2022?
 Now that the YouTube vs. TikTok debate is heating up.
-If you’re a small business and don’t have the time or resources to create video content for both platforms, you may find yourself torn between the two.
+If you’re a small business and don’t have the time or resources to create and cut video content for both platforms, you may find yourself torn between the two.
+That’s where a video cutter, like Promo.com, comes in handy – it makes it easy to cut and edit videos as needed.
+You can also use our video cropper to ensure your videos are the right size for each platform – with the click of a button.
 This article has everything you need to know about both platforms and may ease your decision.

 We’ll start by analyzing the features of each platform.
 Then we’ll dig deep into the similarities between YouTube and TikTok and the features that set them apart.
 We’ll also take a quick look at compelling statistics, target audience, and advertising on both platforms.